GediminasMasaitis/moonfish/README.md

 After compiling and running it, you may use the mouse to click and move pieces around.
 (So, they require mouse support from your terminal.)

 To analyse a game with a UCI bot, use `./analyse` followed optionally by the UCI options you want to specify, and then the command of whichever bot you want to use for analysis.
-(Though note that moonfish has limited analysis capabilities.)

 ~~~
 # (analyse a game using Stockfish)